DheerajKoppu/SchoolBoost/README.md

   - Typically, the path would be "C:\Users\\**<YOUR_USERNAME>**\Downloads\SchoolBoost\SqlBackup"
   - Click "Ok" and "Ok" again and follow the prompts to create the database

 4.3.
-If you would like to erase all the data from the tables, use the command "truncate **<TABLE NAME>**" on every table
+If you would like to erase all the data from the tables, use the command `truncate <TABLE NAME>` on every table.

 4.4.
 To establish a connection between Dotnet and SQL, update the connection string ID within the Web.Config file with your own login credentials